 Give treasured stories of Mendocino past to family, friends or treat yourself.
 Stories of the City of Mendocino, and the town as it changed in the 20th century.
 Stories of outstanding individuals and families.
 Kelley House Museum suggests these Books and DVDs.
 All prices include tax.
-Add $5 S&H per item.
-Orders received by December 15 ship first class USPS on December 18.
+Add $5 S&H per item; international, please add $20 S&H.

 This is a work of art and coloring book by the artist Streetcolor, known locally for yarnbombing Mendocino, and widely known for her interactive drawing and coloring projects, and urban textile installations done in collaboration with many California museums.
 She has drawn 28 historic or contemporary scenes, some featuring early settlers drawn from photographs.
 Display these vibrant drawings, framed or not.
 You can color bomb Mendocino with crayons or pencils, or recreate their historic appearance and the costumes of early residents.

 Ginny lives in Pine Grove, Mendocino County, California.
 She is not pleased with her eighth-grade class assignment, which is to write an autobiography.
 To make the task more interesting, she decides to create an illustrated autobiography.

 and DVD: Water Towers of Mendocino

 You’ll learn the purpose and history of the water towers of Mendocino -– both the ones that are gone and those remaining.
 Enjoy Barry Cusick’s passion and knowledge about these beautiful buildings.

 This presentation tells the story of how the Mendocino Headlands were saved and the origins of the Historic Preservation District.
 Mildred Benioff was entrusted with the project by its originator, Emmy Lou Packard, when she left Mendocino.
 (This is not a professional production.
 Sound quality is adequate, but not perfect.)